githubsneethi/TeluguDictionary/INDEX.md

 Dhanyavaadhaalu!
 **Happy building! 🎉**

-A PassaGlossa initiative - to empower every language from the grassroots level
+A project by Neethi - to empower every language from the grassroots level